Kurento/kurento/source/mastering/kurento_architecture.rst

    platforms (for example, Kurento Java Client for Java EE and Kurento JavaScript Client for Node.js).

--  **Kurento Server**: which receives commands for creating specific multimedia capabilities (i.e. specific pipelines adapted to the needs of specific applications)
+-  **Kurento Media Server**: which receives commands for creating specific multimedia capabilities (i.e. specific pipelines adapted to the needs of specific applications)